xsdk-project/MathPackagesTraining2020/_lessons/hand_coded_heat/lesson.md

 * More sophsticated software design and implementation
   * Documented, sustainable, maintaiable, portable, efficient, scalable, ...

-By employing numerical packages, we can *some* of the heavy lifting for others and focus more of our effort on the science and the parts of the problem we are most passionate about.
+By employing numerical packages, we can leave *some* of the heavy lifting for others and focus more of our effort on the science and/or the parts of the problem we are most passionate about.

 ----